Lubusz Voivodeship: History

-Following the fragmentation of Poland into smaller provincial duchies, various portions of the present Lubusz Voivodeship were part of various duchies, initially the duchies of Greater Poland and Silesia, and later also Legnica, Głogów, Lubusz and Żagań, ruled by various lines of the Piast dynasty.
+Following the fragmentation of Poland into smaller provincial duchies, various portions of the present Lubusz Voivodeship were part of various duchies, initially the duchies of Greater Poland and Silesia, and later also Poznań, Legnica, Głogów, Lubusz and Żagań, ruled by various lines of the Piast dynasty.
 Over time, portions of the present Lubusz Voivodeship were lost by Poland.
 In 1250 the Lubusz Land was acquired by the Ascanian margraves of Brandenburg.
 In 1319–1326 it was contested by various Polish and German rulers, before falling back to Brandenburg.
 After Brandenburg passed to the Bohemian Crown in 1373, Poland made a peaceful attempt to regain the northern portion of the area.
 In 1402, the Bohemian rulers reached an agreement with Poland in Kraków.
 Poland was to buy and re-incorporate the northern outskirts of the present Lubusz Voivodeship, but eventually the Bohemian rulers sold the area to the Teutonic Order, who in turn sold it back to Brandenburg in 1454 to raise funds for war against Poland.
 The southern part of the current voivodeship remained part of the duchies of Żagań and Głogów, ruled by the houses of Piast and Jagiellon, with the Żagań duchy eventually passing to houses of foreign background, including Czech, Saxon and French, whereas other areas were gradually incorporated directly into the Kingdom of Bohemia.
 In 1635, most of the south-western part of the present Lubusz Voivodeship passed from Bohemia to Saxony, and from 1697 formed part of Poland-Saxony.
 In the 18th century, Wschowa was an important royal city of Poland, as it often hosted Polish kings and several sessions of the Polish Senate, hence being dubbed the "unofficial capital of Poland".
 King Augustus III of Poland also often stopped in Brody.
+Wschowa and Gubin had important mints that struck Polish coins.